-

 Management Techniques

 A major portion of a Junior ROTC cadet’s grade is grooming standards and uniform wear.
-Each cadet is issued a complete Junior ROTC uniform free of charge.
+Each cadet is issued a complete AFJROTC uniform free of charge.
 We provide everything but underwear.
 However, cadets MUST MEET military grooming standards when in uniform, and MUST WEAR their uniform to school, and all day in school, at least one school day per week.
 Uniform day is normally on Thursdays.
-Cadets cannot pass Junior ROTC if they do not wear their uniform properly and proudly.
+Cadets cannot pass AFJROTC if they do not wear their uniform properly and proudly.

 MILITARY DINING OUT